exaexa/codecrypt/README.md

 	 -u, --user         use specified secret key
 	 -C, --clearsign    work with cleartext signatures
-	 -b, --detach-sign  specify file with detached signature
+	 -b, --detach-sign  specify file with detached signature -S, --symmetric    enable symmetric mode of operation where encryption is done using symmetric cipher and signatures are hashes, and specify a filename of symmetric key or hashes

 	Key management:
 	 -g, --gen-key        generate specified keypair, `help' lists algorithms